-7 Audit by Domain Experts
+8 Audit by Domain Experts

+The last step of our methodology, is to audit those observations that attract our attention in the previous step.
 Since it is more than likely that auditing all 408 PO's of cluster 3 is too time consuming, it would be interesting to take a sample of PO's that are made by one of the creators described above or involve one of those suppliers (or both).
 The smallest sample to extract from this cluster is to take only those PO's of the six creators and three suppliers that are most represented in the cluster.
 This yields a sample of 38 PO's.
 Why is it that they merely induce PO's in this small cluster than in the other two clusters?
 What makes these purchases this risky?
 Also the recurrence of a particular purchasing group (E) and purchasing document type (D) can shed an interesting light on deciding which PO's to audit.
 Auditing this kind of PO's can learn the company a lot about the opportunities that exist to commit fraud, in view of the fraud risky profile that the behavioral attributes describe.
 However, as already mentioned, the audit step is not (yet) executed for the subset of new PO's (cluster 3), given its size of 408 PO's.
 At least it is not performed on the data of the small cluster.
 The possibility LC clustering provides to select observations that do not belong to any cluster is explored.
 42 PO's were identified and audited in-depth (the fifth step).
 There was no uniform profile for these cases.
-The audit resulted in a few questions with regard to the use of the ERP-system.
+The audit resulted in a few questions with regard to the use of the ERPsystem.
 Nothing however showed misuse of procedures or any other fraud risk.